 Apart from the religious beliefs, foreign invasions have also played a vital role in deciding the culinary of a particular state.
 The Punjab was situated in Pakistan.
 Though, the Punjabis have their own distinct cuisine, as with any other Indian state and region, yet much of their cuisine has been influenced by the refugees who fled to India.
 It is here in Punjab products like milk and ghee, parathas stuffed with radishes and pomegranate seeds, mustard greens, corn bread, complete the richness of dishes.

 Gujarati Cuisine is another example of miscellany.
 Among the Indian Regional Cuisines, Gujarati cuisine refers primarily vegetarian cuisine.
 This region is solely influenced by the religious faiths of Hinduism and Jainism.
-The authentic Gujarati Thali includes Roti, daal or kadhi, rice, and sabzi or shaak, which is a dish made up of different combinations of vegetables and spices.
-Gujarati cuisine varies widely in flavor and heat and is the example of variations.
+The authentic Gujarati Thali includes Roti, daal or kadhi, rice and sabzi or shaak, which is a dish made up of different combinations of vegetables and spices.
+Gujarati cuisine varies widely in flavour and heat and is the example of variations.